GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     });
     ```

-1. Add the `createEvent` function as follows.
-This build a message with type `event` and the article list as the value.
+1. Add the `createEvent` function.
+It builds a backchannel message with type `event` and the query as the value.

     ``` javascript
     const createEvent = (eventName, value, address) => {
         var msg = new builder.Message().address(address);
-        msg.data.type = `event`;
+        msg.data.type = 'event';
         msg.data.name = eventName;
         msg.data.value = value;
         return msg;